Achaean League: Hellenistic league

-The regional Achaean League was reformed in 281/0 BC by the communities of Dyme, Patrae, Pharae and Tritaea, joined in 275 by Aegium, which controlled the important sanctuary of Zeus Homarios.
+The regional Achaean League was revived in 281/0 BC by the communities of Dyme, Patrae, Pharae and Tritaea, joined in 275 by Aegium, which controlled the important sanctuary of Zeus Homarios.
 The league grew quickly to include the entire Achaean heartland, and after a decade it had ten or eleven members.
 The key moment for the League's transformation into a major power came in 251, when Aratus, the exiled son of a former magistrate of Sicyon, overthrew the tyranny in his native city and brought it into the Achaean League.
 Since the Sicyonians were of Dorian and Ionian origin, their inclusion opened the League for other national elements.
 Aratus, then only twenty years old, rapidly became the leading politician of the League.
 In the thirty two years between 245 and his death in 213, Aratus would hold the office of general a total of sixteen times.

 At this time, Central Greece and the Peloponnese were dominated by the Macedonian Kingdom of Antigonus II Gonatas who maintained garrisons at key strategic points such as Chalcis, Piraeus and Acrocorinth, the so-called "fetters of Greece".
 In other cities of the Peloponnese, namely Argos, Orchomenus, and Megalopolis, Antigonus had installed friendly rulers who were perceived as tyrants by the Achaeans.
 Aratus, whose father had been killed by one, called for the liberation of these cities and secured financial support for the League from Ptolemy II of Egypt, an enemy of the Antigonids.
 He then used the money to challenge the Macedonian hold on the Peloponnese.

 Aratus' greatest success came when he captured Corinth and the fortress of Acrocorinth in 243 BC in a daring night attack.
 This effectively blocked Macedonian access to the Peloponnese by land, isolating their allies at Megalopolis and Argos.
 In light of this success, a number of Greek communities, including Epidaurus and Megara joined the League and Ptolemy III increased Egypt's support for the Achaeans, being elected as the League's hegemon (leader) in return.
 Antigonus Gonatas finally made peace with the Achaean League in a treaty of 240 BC, ceding the territories that he had lost in Greece.